wwarthen/FAT/ReadMe.txt

  - During a file copy, if the destination file exists, it is not handled well.
 If destination if FAT filesystem, the file is silently overwritten.
 If CP/M, the copy aborts with an error.

- - FAT directory references MUST be terminated with a trailing '/' or '\'.

  - Wildcard matching in FAT filesystems is a bit unusual as implemented by FatFS.
 See FatFS documentation.